pxc/gitbook/text/09_Reviewing_History_Git_Log/0_ Reviewing_History_Git_Log.markdown

 ### Ordering the Log ###

 You can also view the log entries in a few different orders.
-Note that git log starts with the most recent commit and works backwards through the parents; however, since git history can contain multiple independent lines of development, the particular order that commits are listed in may be somewhat arbitrary.
+Note that 'git log' starts with the most recent commit and works backwards through the parents; however, since git history can contain multiple independent lines of development, the particular order that commits are listed in may be somewhat arbitrary.

-If you want to specify a certain order, you can add an ordering option to the git log command.
+If you want to specify a certain order, you can add an ordering option to the 'git log' command.

 By default, the commits are shown in reverse chronological order.